 You can download the guidance here.

 You will be aware of the importance of academic integrity through your own academic work.
 It is also important that our students are aware of what having good academic integrity good means and what it looks like.
 Services across the University have created a wide range of resources to support students in using the correct referencing and citation methods.
-Below are a range of resources that may be useful to share with your students to support them in not committing academic misconduct.
+B

 The University also utilises a piece of plagiarism detection software called 'Turnitin' more information about the use of Turnitin to detect plagiarism can be found here and information about setting up a Turnitin submission can be found here.